raviteja06/RxPermissions/README.md

 # RxPermissions

 ReactiveX/RxAndroid way to request permissions on android os above marshmallow and above.
+This library allows the usage of RxJava 2.0.
+To use this library your minSdkVersion must be >= 15.

+Add this to build.gradle

+	repositories {
+          jcenter() // If not already there
+    }

+    dependencies {
+	      compile 'com.github.raviteja06:RxPermissions:1.0.0'
+	}

+Usage

     // Check the permissions are given or not using below code.
     // returns 1,0,-1 as Granted, Not Granted, Revoked